Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

 While these two posts may have the same ethical concerns category, the urgency of their issue varies widely.
 The first post describes a minor dispute while, in the second, a user threatens suicide and, after, experiences \textit{more} harassment.
 To ensure the safety of this user and others like her, we identify critical topic terms within our posts.

-To score our posts thematically, we use Empath~\cite{fast2016empath}, a tool for analyzing text across over 200 pre-validated topics.
+To score our posts thematically, we use Empath~\citep{fast2016empath}, a tool for analyzing text across over 200 pre-validated topics.
 Out of the box, this tool is trained on more than 1.8 billion words of modern fiction.
+Empath was chosen because its lexical categories were validated against human raters and span a broad range of psychosocial and behavioral dimensions relevant to ethical discourse, making it well-suited for exploratory thematic analysis of community-generated text.
 Instead, we use their provided Reddit model to generate more relevant scores.
 Empath is trained via a deep learning skip-gram network to learn word associations.
 We utilize 21 of Empath's built-in topics to create three \textit{priority themes}: harm, negativity, and children (see Table~\ref{table:topics}).
+Cases involving children were prioritized because children represent an especially vulnerable population and are less equipped than adults to navigate ethically critical situations, making their protection an essential focus.

-We started with a pre-existing set of 15 topics relating to `hate, violence, discrimination, and negative feelings' from previous work on right wing YouTube channels and children's unsafe conversations on Instagram~\cite{10.1145/3201064.3201081, 10.1145/3491102.3501969}; then, after manually inspecting the complete set of topics, we added the following topics: \textit{medical emergency, injury, death, fear, shame}, and \textit{confusion}.
+We started with a pre-existing set of 15 topics relating to `hate, violence, discrimination, and negative feelings' from previous work on right wing YouTube channels and children's unsafe conversations on Instagram~\citep{10.1145/3201064.3201081, 10.1145/3491102.3501969}; then, after manually inspecting the complete set of topics, we added the following topics: \textit{medical emergency, injury, death, fear, shame}, and \textit{confusion}.
 We then sorted these topics into three themes.
 The \textit{harm} theme's topics relate to bodily harm; we developed this theme to capture online mentions of disturbing content.
 The \textit{negativity} theme captures negative sentiment but in a more fine-grained manner.
 Finally, we created a \textit{children} theme (with the topics \textit{children} and \textit{youth}) to prioritize ethical concerns that concern young people.
 Let \( p \) be a post and \( P \) be the set of all posts.
 Let \( t \) be a topic and \( T \) be the set of topics within a theme \( p_{theme} \) (harm, negativity, youth).
 For all posts, we sum all the Empath embedding values for each post's priority theme: